Home/Building Blocks/Hallucination Detection

 Mechanism:

-Generate N responses, measure agreement.
+Generate N responses at high temperature, measure agreement via BERTScore or NLI.
 Factual content is consistent; hallucinations vary.

 Pros